 Corpus Hermeticum

-That was the mystic knowledge, from the Latin mysticus, meaning ‘secret,’ aka esoteric knowledge, from the Greek esoterikos, meaning ‘of (from) further within,’ commonly taught as meaning “knowledge limited to an inner group of initiates,” but in fact means knowledge directly from God revealed from within the mind.”
+That was the mystic knowledge, from the Latin mysticus, meaning secret, aka esoteric knowledge, from the Greek esoterikos, meaning “of (from) further within,” commonly taught as meaning “knowledge revealed to an inner group of initiates,” but could also mean “knowledge directly from God revealed from within the mind.”

 This teaching was revealed through the Ancient Greek Mystery Schools, by Plato, by the Neoplatonists, and by those traditions connected to them , e.g., the ancient Gnostics (Christian and otherwise) Kabbalists, and Sufis.
 Later on the teachings were seen in different versions from the newer western esoteric traditions e.g., Rosicrucianism, Freemasonry, Martinism, Hermetic Orders, etc., during and after the Renaissance.
 Most if not all were claiming to be presenting the earlier esoteric traditions, often claiming to be descended from them by some supposed ancient documents, a hidden lineage, or even by direct communication from “Hidden” or “Ascended Masters.”